haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

 perform these optimizations manually when GHC fails to optimization.

-How does Excessive Closure Allocation slow down runtime performance
+How does Excessive Closure Allocation Slow Down Runtime Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Consider these simple examples [#]_ :